 QUALITY CONTROL AND ACCEPTANCE OF STRUCTURAL PRECAST CONCRETE a.
 Description.
-The Contractor must administer quality control (QC) and the Department will administer quality assurance (QA) procedures that will be used for acceptance of and payment for all Portland cement concrete (PCC) used to fabricate structural precast (prestressed and nonprestressed) concrete elements.
-This special provision applies to the following fabricated structural precast concrete elements:
+The Contractor must administer QC and the Department may administer QA procedures that will be used for acceptance and payment for the fabricated structural precast (prestressed and non-prestressed) concrete elements.
+QA is only required if the basis of acceptance is "Fabrication Inspection" per the MDOT MQAP Manual or project special provision.
+This special provision applies to the following elements: